 The cost is $6.67/month.
 It has a Super Family plan for $10/month, and you can have up to 6 super accounts.

 The basic plan seems to be sufficient for most language learners.
-This is because the features offered in the Super plan are not something that would enhance your progress any more than those in the basic plan.
+This is because the features offered in the Super plan would not enhance your progress any more than those in the basic plan.

-The paid one is ad-free, which can easily be handled by skipping even in the basic plan.
+The paid one is ad-free and easily handled by skipping the basic plan.

 The Super plan offers extra features.
-For example, the unlimited number of mistakes, personalized practices, and help you track your improvement in a better way.
+For example, the unlimited number of mistakes and personalized practices help you track your improvement better.
 This isn’t great unless you want unlimited hearts, tests, etc.

 The free version is good enough and worth a shot.
 In contrast, the paid plan is an option you might leave unexplored.